-This common was created on the spoil and waste from the Bold Colliery and Power Station.
-A diverse landscape with water features (including lagoons, streams, wetland areas and a fishery), focal points, artworks, seating areas and an amphitheatre all serve to make the whole site a beautiful and peaceful place to explore as well as an important habitat for wildlife.
+Colliers Moss was created on the spoil and waste from the Bold Colliery and Power Station.
+It's a beautiful and peaceful place to explore as well as an important habitat for wildlife.
 The widespread network of paths ensures good access for walkers, cyclists and horseriders.

 The remnants of mossland around the fringes of the site have been restored and areas of sphagnum moss are expanding.
-The site supports a range of notable species including water vole, common lizard and 16 species of dragonfly including Blacktailed Skimmer and Emperor.
+The site – some of which is a Local Nature Reserve – supports a range of notable species including water vole, common lizard and 16 species of dragonfly including Blacktailed Skimmer and Emperor.

 There have been lots of improvements on Colliers Moss in recent times and it's now a great place to walk around and marvel at the power of nature (and the hard work of both environmental specialists and a host of volunteers) in transforming this once barren landscape.